Moving to Mexico Guide

 While the overall theme may seem rather negative, there are always solutions to the problems.
 Many thousands of tourists travel around Mexico each year without incident; it’s just important that you are aware of the risks.
 If in doubt, take the (slightly) more expensive option and you’ll generally find yourself transported safely to your destination.

-Mexico does not maintain reciprocal health care agreements with any countries so expat or travel insurance is essential.
+Mexico does not maintain reciprocal health care agreements with any countries so Expat Insurance is essential.
 Be aware that this is especially so because healthcare in Mexico is not considered as advanced as many Western nations, especially in more rural areas.

 Additionally, traveller should be aware that some hospitals will not deal directly with insurance providers.
-Instead you will be expected to pay for your treatment in cash, and then claim back the costs of this treatment from your insurance provider.
-As a result, travellers should ensure that they have suitable funds on arriving in Mexico and, should payments be necessary, that all receipts are kept.
+Instead, you will be expected to pay for your treatment in cash, and then claim back the costs of this treatment from your insurance provider.
+As a result, travellers should ensure that they have suitable funds on arriving in Mexico and invest in an international travel insurance.

 The official currency in Mexico is the Nuevo Peso (normally simply known as the “peso”).
 Frequently a dollar sign ($) will be used to represent prices in Mexico though payment should be made in pesos not dollars.